elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 Windows does not recognize `make` command

-You can get Windows to recognize make with:
+You can install `make` on Windows with:

 If you have Chocolatey: